 In simple words, an infection or inflammation of the conjunctiva is known as conjunctivitis or, in common parlance, pink eye.

 Pink eye can be a very irritating infection, but rarely does it affect your vision.
-However, there are various treatments available in our 24-hour Urgent care clinic near you.
+However, there are various treatments available in our Urgent care clinic near you.
 Pink eye is notoriously contagious, especially among children who are in school or daycare.
 Early diagnosis and treatment at our emergency care can help curb the spread of the infection.